simoncropparchived/Strike/README.md

 The binary ships with a resource merged version of [MarkedJS](https://github.com/chjj/marked/).
 Also see the [License](https://github.com/chjj/marked/blob/master/LICENSE).

 ### The Marked.js version

-The version included in the stable version of Strike is v0.3.2.
+The version included in the stable version of Strike is v0.3.6

-The version included in the unstable version of Strike is the version as at [2015-05-08](https://github.com/chjj/marked/blob/49b7eaca76d14ccd91f87decc11bbe213a6e0af4/lib/marked.js).
+The version included in the unstable version of Strike is the version as at Tag [v0.3.6](https://github.com/chjj/marked/blob/v0.3.6/lib/marked.js).

 If you feel a newer version should be included at any point in time please raise an issue.

 ### Running a custom version

 If you want to run a custom version of MarkedJS simply place the custom `marked.js` in the current running directory and that file will be used instead of the merged version.
 The newest MarkedJS file can be obtained here https://github.com/chjj/marked/tree/master/lib.

 ### Controlling Marked

 The `Markdownify` class takes two parameters

 #### Options